 Very few older and current bills have pictures of people other than presidents.
 The three who were not are Alexander Hamilton, the first Secretary of the Treasury, on the $10 bill; Benjamin Franklin on the $100 bill; and Salmon P. Chase, Treasury Secretary during the Civil War, on the $10,000 bill, which is no longer printed.

 Dollar Exchange Rate Conversion

-In addition to exchange rates, the dollar's value is also measured by U.S. Treasury notes and the amount of dollars held in reserves by foreign governments.
-Countries that export more to America than they import hold an excess of dollars.
-That's fine with them.
-They want to sop up the excess supply of dollars and keep its value strong.
-That makes the value of their currency weaker in comparison, allowing their goods to seem cheaper.
-In addition to holding dollars, they also buy Treasury notes.
-It has the same effect of making the dollar stronger.
-For more, see Value of the U.S. Dollar.
+In addition to exchange rates, the dollar's value is measured by U.S. Treasury notes and the number of dollars held in reserves by foreign governments.
+Countries that export more to the U.S. than they import hold an excess of dollars, which increases the value of the dollar by absorbing the excess supply.
+This exchange also makes the value of their currency weaker, allowing their goods to seem cheaper.
+In addition to holding onto dollars, these countries buy Treasury notes, which helps make the dollar stronger.

 The World's Reserve Currency

 Part of the reason for the dollar's strength is its role as the world's reserve currency.
 Most people around the world will accept a $20 bill for payment in lieu of their own country's currency; most oil contracts are in dollars, and 86% of all foreign exchange trade is conducted in dollars.